-COTC-Header-1600-x-800_crop
+COTC-Header-1600-x-800_crop 5_00000_crop

 I love my work.
 And, I love helping those who come to see me.
-Understanding the complex feeling-states that create symptoms are like working out a puzzle.
+Understanding the complex feeling-states that create symptoms is like working out a puzzle.
 Since I also love to write, I have always tried to reach out to those searching for answers to understand themselves more deeply in other ways than coming to psychotherapy.

 My Interest In Film